sneakers-the-rat/no-more-imports/README.md

 ## TODO

-- oh frick we actually need to conert to a NodeTransformer so that we can control the rendering of child nodes (aka we can recursively get the names in the namespace rather than having an entry-only visitor)
+- oh frick we actually need to convert to a NodeTransformer so that we can control the rendering of child nodes (aka we can recursively get the names in the namespace rather than having an entry-only visitor)